Adult Cystic Fibrosis Clinic

 When to Call Your Doctor

-If you have a fever, increased sputum production, a change in the color or consistency of your sputum or another change in your health that you consider serious, let us know.
+Let us know if you have a fever, increased sputum production, a change in the color or consistency of your sputum or another change in your health that you consider serious.
 You should also notify us if you cough up a large amount of blood (more than two tablespoons) or experience a sudden onset of chest pain with or without shortness of breath.

 Also let us know if you need help with a prescription renewal or medication dosage.